uis-no/paper-collection-template/README.md

 #Paper Collection Template for PhD Thesis
 In this folder you will find the `uisthesis.cls` paper collection thesis template for the University of Stavanger.
 The template is based on `book.cls`, and it was adapted for UiS by Morten Mossige and Hein Meling, 2015, based on a template for University of Oslo.

+#Contributing
+LaTeX templates are never finished.
+If you make a change to the template or structure, or add some new feature.
+And of course, if you remove an obsolete feature: submit the change as a Pull request.

+If you have a request for a feature or have found a bug/issue, then you can report this as an Issue on Github.

 #Documentation